 The bill was passed by the Joint Agriculture Committee on Nov.
 12, 2019 and is now before the Senate Ways and Means Committee.

-For taking action today on the Healthy Soils Budget Amendment,
+For taking action today on the Mass.
+Healthy Soils Bill,

 And for passing this action alert on to your networks!